ghubnerr/codepath-iOS-prework/README.md

 Submitted by: **Gabriel Lucchesi**

-**Name of your app** is an app that changes the background color of the UI every time a user presses a button
+**ColorChanger** is an app that changes the background color of the UI every time a user presses a button

 Time spent: **1** hour spent in total